pixiedust18/PicToText/README.md

 Text Edit App leveraging computer vision in machine learning.
-The primary purpose of any text editor is to enable- Creation of documents
+The primary purpose of any text editor is to enable-
+- Creation of documents <br/>
-Saving of documents in desired format
+- Saving of documents in desired format<br/>
-Modification, customisation of new/existing documents in whatever way necessary
+- Modification, customisation of new/existing documents in whatever way necessary<br/><br/>

 This app aims to provide a reliable interface to extract text present in pictures of documents or otherwise, efficiently and accurately.
 This app allows a user to perform any of the above mentioned operations, as they would on regular documents.